Adam S. Burrows

 Our curriculum development and implementation is completed through a locally developed decision-making process that actively includes a wide range of curriculum committees that meet on a regular basis each school year to review English/Language Arts, Math, Science, Social Studies, Technology, Specials (Art, Music, Physical Education, Computer Lab, and Library), and SRBI or Scientifically Researched-Based Interventions.
 We also network with regional services such as EASTCONN and LEARN, and other school systems.
 The State Department of Education website also has detailed and updated curriculum information on its web site.

 A special Community Conversations program brought together almost 90 participants on December 2, 2013 to gather ideas about “coordinating our activities for educating our youth now and in the future”.
 This information allowed the Board of Education to develop and publish the next Strategic Plan for 2014-2018.
 This event also enhanced the efforts to work with a wide range of Voluntown organizations that continually meets on a regular basis to coordinate activities.
 Representatives from the Boards of Selectmen and Education, Youth Service Bureau, Library Board, Recreation Commission, Economic Development Council, churches, seniors, and other organizations have worked together in creating a calendar of events as well as plan special programs.
+A Community Conversation is scheduled for Monday, March 5, 2018 to review priorities and publish a Strategic Plan for 2018-2022.
 The Voluntown Elementary School has been a key site for holding community events.

 Adam S. Burrows